Love Mocktail 2

 Love Mocktail 2 is a 2022 Indian Kannada-language romantic drama film written and directed by Darling Krishna, who produced the film with his wife Milana Nagaraj.
 Krishna and Milana also star, alongside Rachel David.
 The film serves as a sequel to Love Mocktail (2020).
 The plot follows the life of Adi who is coping with the death of his wife Nidhi and tries to move on.

 Krishna completed the script work of the sequel by June 2020.
 It was filmed and edited by Sri Crazy Mindz while Nakul Abhyankar composed the music.
 Love Mocktail 2 was released theatrically on 11 February 2022.
-The film received positive reviews from critics and collected over ₹21 crore on a budget of ₹2 crore, becoming the eight highest grossing Kannada film of the year.
+The film received positive reviews from critics and became the eight highest grossing Kannada film of the year.

 Plot

 Following the events of the previous film, Vijay (Viju) and Sushma go to a police station to report Adi as missing after he switches off his phone.
 When asked, they narrate what happened so far.

 After Nidhi's death, Adi spends two years in depression.
 One day, Sushma realizes that she has a letter that Nidhi had written to him if he can't forget her.
 She and Vijay go to deliver it to him, but they see he has stopped grieving and gotten back together with Jyo and decide not to hand over the letter to Adi.
 However, it turns out he took the letter anyway and reads it.
 Adi starts looking for love with the help of Vijay and a matchmaker, Jakana, but finds that all the women that he meets had known him from earlier incidents.
 Vijay and Sushma see him with Jyo again and confront him, but they find out that they're not meeting as lovers and, shockingly, that Adi has been hallucinating Nidhi the whole time, and she has been providing him guidance based on the letter, which asked him to find a new wife to take care of him.
 They go to a psychiatrist, who gives him medicine, and he decides to accept Sihi as his new wife, who had a crush on him since his college days.
 However, Sihi's family doesn't accept him due to his previous marriage; to alleviate this, Adi and Sihi visit her grandfather to approve of their marriage.